 The goal of this page is to document resources needed for day-to-day work within the Runner group.

-we have the Merge Request
+Merge Request Bot

 Our development docs for Windows suggest using Vagrant and Virtualbox.
 But the easiest way to get started is just to create a Google Compute Engine Windows instance and RDP into it.
 Create an instance from this magical image.